-He said that what the celebrities need to do is to work out their own salvation with fear and trembling, rather than living in fear of those death prophesies.
+He said that what the celebrities need to do is to work out their own salvation with fear and trembling, rather than living in fear of those death prophecies.

-So far the "prophets" who have prophesized the death of popular musicians include Prophet E.K Mensah, Prophet Nigel Gaisie, Prophet Cosmos Walker Affran, Rev. Owusu Bempah, and others.
+So far the "prophets" who have prophesied the death of popular musicians include Prophet E.K Mensah, Prophet Nigel Gaisie, Prophet Cosmos Walker Affran, Rev. Owusu Bempah, and others.